pauleveritt/pycharm_companion/docs/tutorials/react_typescript/styling/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
     duration: 4m32s
-    excerpt: Use the TypeScript linter tslint to manage styling within the IDE, plus helpful hints about limitations.
+    excerpt: Use the TypeScript linter TSLint to manage styling within the IDE, plus helpful hints about limitations.
     is_pro: True
     references:
         author: